SpongeBobSun/ReactNative-TL-DR/what-is-native-module.md

 ## TL;DR

-We will talk about how does a `NativeModule` get initialized in this chapter.
+We will talk about how does a `NativeModule` get initialized and how to prepare them for JavaScript in this chapter.
+If you want to know how does native method get called from JavaScript you should go to next chapter.

 ## Since you want to read it anyway....